TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 };
 ```

 You may want to have the ability to apply a discount to the car, or get a summary of all of the details in one go.
-For this, may want to use methods. <span id="this-keyword"></span>The easiest way to get started creating methods to interact with your objects might be combining object literal syntax with JavaScript's `this` keyword.
+For this, you may want to use methods. <span id="this-keyword"></span>The easiest way to get started creating methods to interact with your objects might be combining object literal syntax with JavaScript's `this` keyword.
 The `this` keyword is used to refer to the object a particular method is called from.

 ```javascript
 const car = {